aws-samples/serverless-patterns/s3-lambda-bedrock-sam/README.md

 4. During the prompts:

    - Enter a stack name.
-   - Enter the desired AWS Region.
+   - Enter the supported AWS Region where you have enabled Amazon Bedrock access.
    - Leave rest of the options as default.

    Once you have run `sam deploy --guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.